-British-American artist Keith van der Walde (b.1976 Manchester England) is a California-based painter specializing in patterned mark making.
-Leveraging his background in science and engineering, Keith invokes analytical frameworks and iterative empirical methodologies in the creation of his works.
-Celebrating and building upon the work of Keith Haring, and drawing inspiration from such luminaries as Jean Dubuffet, Joan Miro, and Yayoi Kusama, Keith combines the familiar with the new as he sets out his own aesthetic language.
+British-American artist Keith van der Walde is a California-based painter specializing in patterned mark-making.
+Leveraging his training in the engineering sciences, Keith invokes analytical frameworks and iterative empirical methodologies in the creation of his works.
+Celebrating and building upon the work of Keith Haring, and drawing inspiration from such luminaries as Jean Dubuffet, Joan Miro, and Yayoi Kusama, Keith combines the familiar with the new as he sets forth his own aesthetic language.

 “I paint constellations of patterned elements that exist in collective equilibrium yet are composed of forms imbued with individual and varied energetic character.
 I strive to impart a grace and vitality to each form.
 By choreographing their movement and interplay, I am creating dialogue: one form predominating, another receding; one pushing, another pulling; one striking a dissonant note, another elucidating the greater harmony.”